microsoft/calculator/docs/ApplicationArchitecture.md

 #### Unit Converter aspect ratio adjustment

-In the Unit Converter mode, the converter inputs and the numberpad will re-arrange depending on if the window is in a Portrait or Landscape aspect ratio.
+In the Unit Converter mode, the converter inputs and the number pad will re-arrange depending on if the window is in a Portrait or Landscape aspect ratio.

 <img src="Images\VisualStates\Converter1.gif" height="400" />

 ### Data-Binding

-Calculator uses [data binding][Data Binding] to dynamically update the properties of UI elements.
+The calculator uses [data binding][Data Binding] to dynamically update the properties of UI elements.
 If this concept is new for you, it's also worth reading about [data binding in depth][Data binding in depth].

 The [x:Bind][x:Bind] markup extension is a newer replacement for the older [Binding][Binding] style.
 You may see both